RamGI55/GameDevKnowledge/Computer_Sciences/OperationSystem/Fundamental OS Concepts.md

 #### Thread
 - Fully describes the program state
 - Program Counter, registers, execution flags, stack
-- Thread is executing on a processor core when it is resident in the processor registers.
+- The thread is executing on a processor core when it is resident in the processor registers.

 Resident and thread working